Mohammad Ali Bogra

 After his education at the Presidency College at the University of Calcutta, he started his political career on Muslim League's platform and joined the Bengal's provincial cabinet of then-Prime Minister H. S. Suhrawardy in the 1940s.
 After the independence of Pakistan in 1947, he joined the foreign ministry as a diplomat and briefly tenured as Pakistan's ambassador to Burma (1948), High Commissioner to Canada (1949–1952), twice as ambassador to the United States, and as ambassador to Japan (1959–1962).

 After he was recalled in 1953 from his services to Pakistan from the United States, he replaced Sir Khwaja Nazimuddin as Prime Minister in an appointment approved by then-Governor-General Sir Malik Ghulam.
 His foreign policy strongly pursued the strengthening of bilateral relations between Pakistan and the United States, while downplaying relations with the Soviet Union.
 He also pushed for a stronger military to achieve peace with India and took personal initiatives to prioritize relations with China.
 At home front, he successfully proposed the popular political formula that laid the foundation of the constitution in 1956 which made Pakistan a federal parliamentary republic.
-Despite his popular initiatives, he lost his support to then-acting Governor-General Iskander Mirza who re-appointed him as Pakistani Ambassador to the United States which he served until 1959.
+Despite his popular initiatives, he lost his support to then-acting governor-general Iskandar Ali Mirza who re-appointed him as Pakistani Ambassador to the United States which he served until 1959.

-In 1962, he joined President Ayub Khan's administration as the Foreign Minister of Pakistan until his death in 1963.
+In 1962, he joined President Muhammad Ayub Khan's administration as the Foreign Minister of Pakistan until his death in 1963.

-Biography

-Family background and education
+Early life and education

-Mohammad Ali was born in Barisal, East Bengal, India, on 19 October 1909.
-He was born into an elite and wealthy aristocrat family who were known as the Nawabs of Bogra, traditionally very close to the British monarchy.
+Mohammad Ali was born in Backerganj (now Barisal), East Bengal, British India, on 19 October 1909.
+He was born into an elite and wealthy aristocrat family who were known as the Nawabs of Dhanbari.
 The prefix, Sahibzada (lit.
 Prince) is added before his name to represent the Bengali royalty which is customary to give to individuals in India.

 His father, Nawabzada Altaf Ali Chowdhury, educated at the St Xavier's College in Calcutta, was a prominent figure in Dacca and was also a local politician who served as the Vice-President of the Muslim League's East Bengal faction.
-His father, Altaf Ali Chowdhury, was fond of Derby horse race, dog show, and physical sports.
+His father, Altaf Ali Chowdhury, was fond of horse races, dog shows, and sports.
 His grandfather, Nawab Ali Chowdhury, was also a politician who served as the first Bengali Muslim to be appointed as minister, and played a pioneering role in founding the Dhaka University along with Nawab Sir Khwaja Salimullah Bahadur of Dhaka.

 Mohammad Ali Bogra grew up in Bogra, having studied first at the local Hastings House and then educated at the local madrassa in Calcutta.
 After his matriculation, Bogra went to attend the Presidency College of the Calcutta University where he secured his graduation with a BA degree in political science in 1930.

 He was married twice: his first wife was Begum Hamida Mohammad Ali, with whom he had two sons.
 He later married Aliya Saddy in 1955.
 His second marriage led to widespread protests against polygamy by women organizations in the country.